 On January 23, 2020, the International Accounting Standards Board ("IASB") issued Classification of Liabilities as Current or Non-current (Amendments to IAS 1), providing a more general approach to the classification of liabilities under IAS 1 based on the contractual arrangements in place at the reporting date.
-The amendments were originally effective for annual reporting periods beginning on or after January 1, 2022, however, their effective date has been delayed to January 1, 2023.
-The Company will continue to evaluate the impact of these amendments on its consolidated financial statements.
+The amendments were originally effective for annual reporting periods beginning on or after January 1, 2022, however, their effective date was delayed to January 1, 2023.
+The Company does not expect the impact of these amendments on its consolidated financial statements to be material.